CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

    number that pass and the number that fail.

-If you are working on a computer that has Python 2 and Python 3 installed, depending on your configuration you may need to use
+If you are working on a computer that has Python 2 and Python 3 installed, depending on your configuration you may need to use:

 .. code-block:: bash